Assessment and Taxation

 - Utilities (water, sewer, waste disposal)

-- Protective Services (fire, emergency preparedness, bylaw enforcement)
+- Protective Services (fire, emergency preparedness, provincial policing costs)

 - Public Health/Welfare (Family & Community Support Services)